abyoso-hapsoro/abyoso-hapsoro/README.md

 </summary>
 Hi, Abyoso here.
 You may also know me as Xyba or XybaFenix. よろしく~
 <br><br>
-Lifelong Learner and Budding Researcher focusing in Machine Learning and Artificial Intelligence.
-Highly interested in Environment and Astronomy Research.
-Also interested in Animal Welfare, Healthcare, and Finance.
+Lifelong Learner and Budding Researcher with focus in Machine Learning and Artificial Intelligence.
 <br><br>

 My Current Activities:
-- 📚 Preparing to pursue Masters in Machine Learning and Artificial Intelligence on 2024 (Q3/Q4)
+- 📚 Preparing to pursue Masters majoring Machine Learning and/or Artificial Intelligence in the near future
-- 🏢 Working as a Data Science Engineer at [KiteSense](https://www.linkedin.com/company/kitesense/)
+- 🏢 Available for Hire: Looking for Machine Learning, Artificial Intelligence, Data Science roles
-- 🗄️ Building my portfolio with years of old projects at [past-works](https://github.com/abyoso-hapsoro/past-works/) and github.io (🔜)
+- 🗄️ Building my portfolio with years of old projects at [github.io](https://abyoso-hapsoro.github.io/) and [past-works](https://github.com/abyoso-hapsoro/past-works/)

 <br>
-🔬 Open to research collaborations!
+🔬 Available for Research Collaborations

 <p align="center">
   <a href="https://github.com/abyoso-hapsoro">